Farukhsb/Buyer-Seller-Market-Simulation-in-MATLAB/README.md

 # Buyer–Seller Market Simulation in MATLAB

-This project models a simplified market with 5 buyers and 5 sellers interacting over 10 trading rounds.
-Trades occur when a buyer’s maximum willingness to pay exceeds a seller’s asking price.
-The simulation tracks profit and trade volume per round and visualises the outcomes.

-This work demonstrates practical application of **computational economics**, **market efficiency**, and **algorithmic decision rules** — relevant to UK public policy areas such as inequality, labour markets, and financial modelling.
+This simulation models interactions between buyers and sellers over 10 rounds, calculating trade volumes and profits under randomized pricing.
+It demonstrates algorithmic modelling of market dynamics and supports analysis of economic issues such as inequality, market efficiency, and labour bargaining power; all of which are relevant to public policy functions in the UK (e.g., labour market analysis at the Office for National Statistics & the HM Revenue & Customs).

 ---